jxuamazon/myFitsDatalake/README.md

 | Glue::Database | fits_datalake | <glue_database> | <glue_database>
 | Glue::Crawler | fitsdatalakecrawler-\<guid\> | <glue_crawler> |

+Subsequent execution of `cdk deploy` will create a CloudFormation stack changeset and only update the existing stack.

 #### Step 4.
 Test your deployment